John Prats

-John Paulo Quiambao Prats (/tl/; born February 14, 1984) is a Filipino comedian, actor, dancer, singer, TV host, director, model and entrepreneur.
+John Paulo Quiambao Prats (/tl/; born February 14, 1984) is a Filipino director, model, entrepreneur and former actor.
 He started as a child star in 1992.
 He is the older brother of actress Camille Prats.
 He was also a former member of the band, JCS.

 Prats was a member of ABS-CBN's circle of homegrown talents named Talent Center, now called Star Magic and now currently managed by Cornerstone Entertainment Inc.

 In 2000–03, he was paired with Heart Evangelista on the show G-mik, Trip, Ang Tanging Ina, My First Romance and Berks.
 During the success of their loveteam, they won the (Most Popular Loveteams of RP movies) from 33rd Guillermo Mendoza Memorial Scholarship Foundation.

 In 2008, he renewed a contract with ABS-CBN for three more projects, including his special guest appearance of I Love Betty La Fea.

+He made his directing debut with Moira Dela Torre's music video "Malaya" in 2017.
+He retired from acting in 2022 after appearing in FPJ's Ang Probinsyano to focus on directing concerts.

 Early and personal life

 John Paulo Quiambao Prats was born on February 14, 1984, in Manila, Philippines, to parents Daniel Rafael Prats and Alma Quiambao-Prats, a Kapampangan from Macabebe, Pampanga.
 Prats has four siblings, including younger sister Camille, who is also an actress.
 He was educated in OB Montessori and at ABS-CBN Distance Learning Center.
 Prats is a business management graduate at Thames International Business School.
 Prats dated actresses Heart Evangelista from 1999 to 2004 and Bianca Manalo in 2011.

 On September 24, 2014, Prats organized a flash mob and proposed to his long-time girlfriend Isabel Oli in Eastwood City.
 On May 16, 2015, Prats and Oli married in Batangas.